napframework/nap/docs/doxygen/markdown/06_project_management.md

 target_link_libraries(${PROJECT_NAME} foo)
 ```

-CMake's [find_package](https://cmake.org/cmake/help/v3.6/command/find_package.html) has been used to locate the module, and [target_link_libraries](https://cmake.org/cmake/help/v3.6/command/target_link_libraries.html) links the library into the module.
+CMake's <a href="https://cmake.org/cmake/help/v3.6/command/find_package.html" target="_blank">find_package</a> has been used to locate the module, and <a href="https://cmake.org/cmake/help/v3.6/command/target_link_libraries.html" target="_blank">target_link_libraries</a> links the library into the module.

 At this stage the library is now available to include and link on all platforms however if we attempt to run a project using the module on Windows the DLL won't be found.

-Let's use a post-build command via [add_custom_command](https://cmake.org/cmake/help/v3.6/command/add_custom_command.html) to copy the third party DLL into the project directory by adding the following into the `moduleExtra.cmake`:
+Let's use a post-build command via <a href="https://cmake.org/cmake/help/v3.6/command/add_custom_command.html" target="_blank">add_custom_command</a> to copy the third party DLL into the project directory by adding the following into the `moduleExtra.cmake`:

 ```
 if(WIN32)